NoctemLeges/GDeauthor/Readme.md

 3. Weird issues persisting in scanning.
 Try to kill conflicting processes [FIXED]
 4. Unpredictable naming conventions of the Interfaces is problematic
 5. Packet Injection test does not work if interface is in Monitor Mode already.
 6. The Clients take variable time to reconnect to target AP.
-Gotta ccount for it.
+Gotta account for it.
+7. The procedure to return MACs and channel is erronous.
+The way the file handling is done needs to be changed.
+8. Gotta put every procedure thats giving errors in a loop, caue a lot of them work the second time.